4 Helpful Considerations When Choosing Between the Best Outboard Motors

 An outboard motor comes in two varieties: two-stroke and four-stroke.
 Many boaters believe choosing between two-stroke and four-stroke ultimately depends on your boating lifestyle and expectations.
 And they are correct.

-However, if your expectation out of your boat is a power-packed performance so that it can keep going over long distances, you should opt for a four-stroke motor.
+However, if you expect a power-packed performance from your boat so that it can keep going over long distances, you should opt for a four-stroke motor.

 The basic differences between two-stroke and four-stroke motors: Four-stroke motors function on gas alone.
 Two-stroke engines work with a mix of both gas and oil (added not to the fuel but to the engine itself), which results in better fuel economy.